 - Take pictures of the damage to both vehicles while you’re still at the scene.

-- Record the other vehicle’s licence plate number, make, and model.
-The other driver also has to provide you with their licence information, proof of insurance, and the name of the vehicle’s owner (as listed on their registration documents).
+- Record the other vehicle’s license plate number, make, and model.
+The other driver also has to provide you with their license information, proof of insurance, and the name of the vehicle’s owner (as listed on their registration documents).
 If they refuse, report it to the police.

 Not only are car insurance scams expensive for insurance companies, but over time, an increase in false claim payouts can lead to higher premiums for everyone who has car insurance.
 Plus, if you’re held responsible, you could face police charges and your own insurance premiums might increase.

 It’s not always possible to predict or prevent a staged accident — but if you suspect someone is planning an insurance scam or has already gone through with one, please take the time to report the crime.